Blowleaf/streampodvms/docs/developers_docs.md

   - [6.
 Working with the automated tests](#6-working-with-the-automated-tests)

 ## 1. Welcome
-This page is created for MediaCMS developers and contains related information.
+This page is created for StreamPod developers and contains related information.

 ## 2. System architecture